-A view of the growing NYC Mesh network as of 2021.
+A view of the growing NYC Mesh network as of 2021 - explore at nycmesh.net/map

-To achieve our mission, NYC Mesh owns, leases, and operates collective infrastructure throughout New York City.
+To achieve our mission, NYC Mesh owns, leases, -and operates collective infrastructure throughout New York City.
 This includes things from fiber optic cable running under our streets to antennas on tall rooftops broadcasting Wi-Fi signals.
 In many cases, community members (like you if you have an OmniTik installed) also contribute to this collective infrastructure by broadcasting a signal to neighbors.
-Together this web of fiber and antennas form an interconnected network, or a mesh.
+Together this web of fiber and antennas form an interconnected network, or a mesh